manasi1031/minesweeper/README.md

     - You cannot flag more than 8 flags.
     - If you put the above it will show an error and also display the instructions again to player to read.
     - The current feature does not prompt if a cell is already displaying a number (chosen cell) and it just skips to a new grid with new input.
 This will be an update to add to the future feature version.
+    - If you have chosen a flag but you just add the row and column co-ordinates, then the flag will change to an actual number (or mine!!!) if you changed your mind.

 ![Input flag no space error](https://github.com/manasi1031/minesweeper/blob/main/assets/images/input-flag-no-space-error.jpg)